Welcoming a Puppy or Rescue Dog? Start with the Right Trainer

 ⚠️ What’s an e-collar?

 It’s just another name for a shock collar.
-Some use the term “e-collar” to sound more technical or gentle, but the effect is the same — delivering an electric shock to stop unwanted behaviour.
+Some use the term “e-collar” to sound more technical or gentle, but the effect is the same—it delivers an electric shock to stop unwanted behaviour.
+But remember the example earlier with the dog jumping up at a man with a beard?
+It is really, really easy for your dog to associate the shock with something random, and not with the behaviour you were trying to stop.

 🔍 What to Look for in a Dog Trainer in Hampshire

-Whether you’re searching for puppy training in Petersfield, a dog behaviourist in Winchester, or 1:1 sessions near Basingstoke, here’s what to ask:
+Whether you’re searching for puppy training in Petersfield, a dog behaviorist in Winchester, or 1:1 sessions near Basingstoke, consider these questions:

 ✅ Do they use reward-based training only?